UGC new draft norms: UG 'honours' degree only after completing 4 years and not three | Education

 ''Students who have already enrolled and are pursuing a three-year UG programme as per the existing Choice Based Credit System (CBCS) are eligible to pursue a four-year undergraduate programme.
 The university may provide bridge courses (including online) to enable them to transition to the extended programme,'' it added.

-Currently, students get an honours degree after completing three-years of undergraduate programmes.
-The FYUP also allows multiple entry, exit options to students.
+Currently, students get an honours degree after completing three years of undergraduate programmes.
+The FYUP also allows multiple entry and exit options for students.
 If they leave before three years, they will be allowed to rejoin within three years of their exit and will have to complete their degree within a stipulated period of seven years.

 The curriculum for FYUP, as suggested in the document, consists of major stream courses, minor stream courses, courses from other disciplines, language courses, skill courses, and a set of courses on environmental education, understanding India, digital and technological solutions, health and wellness, yoga education, and sports and fitness.